f5devcentral/f5-agility-labs-nginx/docs/class12/module3/lab2/lab2.rst

    kubectl rollout undo deploy/roller-deploy -n test --to-revision=1

-Once this command runs you should observer in the Leader node shell (if you have not stopped the watch command), the same process of Kubernetes turning up a new pod and container with the new image and then terminating the old one.
+Once this command runs, you should observe on the Leader node shell (if you have not stopped the watch command), the same process of Kubernetes turning up a new pod and container with the new image and then terminating the old one.
 You should now see the revision history increment to 3.

 .. code-block:: bash